theOGognf/finagg/docs/walkthroughs.rst

 company concepts (combinations of financial data tags and other parameters) that're popular and widely available for companies.
-Second, it's extremely straightforward to filter and install widely popular and available quarterly financial data for a set of companies using the :mode:`finagg.sec.feat` subpackage and :data:`finagg.sec.feat.quarterly` member.
+Second, it's extremely straightforward to filter and install widely popular and available quarterly financial data for a set of companies using the :mod:`finagg.sec.feat` subpackage and :data:`finagg.sec.feat.quarterly` member.
 The :data:`finagg.sec.feat.quarterly` member also goes a step further by somewhat normalizing the installed financial data (e.g., total asset value is converted